Content created: 2013-08-17

 By far the most famous anti-Buddhist tirade in Chinese history is that penned by the distinguished scholar HÁN Yù 韩愈 (768-824), who in 819 drafted an unsuccessful memorial to the throne in hopes of preventing the emperor from accepting a visit in state by a relic of the Buddha.
 He had predecessors, however.

 Presented here, in English and Chinese, are texts summarizing the anti-Buddhist sentiments of three different influential courtiers of the Táng period, about a century apart from each other.
-As far as can be known, only the first of these men significantly influenced policy in a way that restricted Buddhism, and then only briefly.
-But all three reflect Confucian misgivings about Buddhism and each would have stopped it in its tracks if he could have done so.
-And all three, being remembered through subsequent ages for their hostility to the faith, probably had at least a small influence upon Wǔzōng's actions in the IXth century and upon his later apologists.
+As far as can be known, although the first two of these men influenced policy in a way that restricted Buddhism, the effects were of brief duration.
+But all three of the memorials introduced here reflect Confucian misgivings about Buddhism and each writer would gladly have stopped it in its tracks if he could have done so.
+And all three, being remembered through subsequent ages for their hostility to the faith, probably had at least a small influence upon Wǔzōng's sweeping suppression in the IXth century and upon his later apologists.

 All three of the texts presented here are modified from the translation and discussion in: